AFRICA

 5) May an authority order a split-up of a business irrespective of a merger?

-In practice no. In theory, it would be possible even though in most cases a split-up would be considered disproportionate.
+In theory, it would be possible even though in most cases a split-up would be considered disproportionate.
+In practice, a split-up has never been ordered so far to our knowledge.

 6) Other authorities that also require merger filing or may prohibit transaction